-I, Alex, make the most of citrus season with this refreshing, colorful citrus galette.
-Perfect for brunch, showers or a sweet dessert treat.
+I, Alex make the most of citrus season with this refreshing colorful Citrus Galette.
+It’s perfect for brunch, showers or a sweet dessert treat.

-Hint: it combines homemade crust layered with ricotta cheese, fresh citrus segments and plenty of honey.
+This recipe combines a homemade crust layered with ricotta cheese, fresh citrus segments and plenty of honey.
 It’s a flaky, creamy, tart that’s just the right amount of sweet.

 Are you a big fan of citrus?!
 Would love to know your go-to spring recipes…